scala/scala3/docs/docs/reference/metaprogramming/inline.md

 Parameters of inline methods can have an `inline` modifier as well.
 This means that actual arguments to these parameters will be inlined in the body of the `inline def`.
 `inline` parameter have call semantics equivalent to by-name parameters but allows for duplication of the code in the argument.
-It is usually useful constant values need to be propagated to allow further optimizations/reductions.
+It is usually useful when constant values need to be propagated to allow further optimizations/reductions.

 The following example shows the difference in translation between by-value, by-name and `inline`